 Why Emmie and Art Could Change the Patient–Doctor Experience

-These AI tools may sound futuristic, but their impact is deeply human: less confusion for patients and less burnout for doctors.
+These AI tools may sound futuristic, but their practical value is straightforward: less friction for patients and less administrative burden for clinicians.

-For patients, Emmie turns medical results into plain language that reduces anxiety and builds confidence.
-Today, only about 12% of Americans have strong health literacy, which means most people struggle to understand notes, test results, or discharge instructions.
-When Emmie explains numbers as a clear story such as “your cholesterol is slightly high, here’s what it means and what you can do,” information becomes action.
+For patients, Emmie aims to put complex record information into more readable language.
+Today, only about 12% of Americans have strong health literacy, which means most people struggle to review notes, test results, or discharge instructions.
+When a system adds plain-language summaries and definitions, information becomes easier to review before the next appointment.

 For doctors and nurses, Art addresses the administrative overload that fuels burnout.
 Nearly half of physicians report exhaustion tied to endless documentation.
 By creating summaries, drafting notes, and even handling prior authorizations, Art frees clinicians from keyboards so they can focus on their patients.
 In early trials, AI scribes saved doctors 40 minutes a day, with more than 80% reporting improved documentation experiences.
 Less paperwork means more conversations and fewer missed details in the exam room.